 So, as you can see from the wireframe and final version of the header, the solution was two main modes of navigation: a means by which to shop by product type as well as by top Warner Bros. brands.

 One last item I would like to show is the style guide I created during the process of the comprehensive 2011/2012 redesign.
-It is presented as a website rather than a static PDF, allowing for easy updates, downloadable templates, and assurances that all team members had the latest version.
+It is presented as a website rather than a static PDF, allowing for easy updates, downloadable templates, and assurances that all team members always saw the latest version.

 The "Touts" section is the most important, as it included demonstrations and source files for a variety of layouts and interactive elements for the site's "fill slots" (basically blank slates that we could fill with any content we wished).
 For these, I built fully functional HTML/CSS/jQuery templates including carousels, sliders, and video.
 These style guide pages included paths to the template files stored on the department shared drive.